opencast/opencast/docs/guides/admin/docs/upgrade.md

 Database Migration
 ------------------

-Opencast 2.4 includes the following database changes:
+Opencast 2.5 includes the following database changes:

-1. Support for OAI-PMH (MH-12013)
-2. Fix for a mis-named role name for the External API (MH-12015)
-3. AssetManager migration (MH-12082)
+1. AssetManager migration (MH-12082)

 It should be needless to say that this migration should not take a lot of time and should be safe.
 Nevertheless, as with all database migrations, we recommend to make a database backup before attempting the upgrade.

-You can find the database upgrade script at `…/docs/upgrade/2.3_to_2.4/mysql5.sql`.
+You can find the database upgrade script at `…/docs/upgrade/2.4_to_2.5/mysql5.sql`.

 ### Standalone migration from Archive to AssetManager

-The AssetManager replaces the Archive in Opencast 2.4
+The AssetManager replaces the Archive in Opencast 2.5

 If you're setting up Opencast from scratch you can safely skip this document but if you plan to upgrade your system and continue to use your data you should read on.